acquia/commons/tests/README.md

 The Travis CI build process is configured within the [.travis.yml](../.travis.yml) file present in the root directory.
 It currently includes:

-- building the -dev makefile using Drush
+- building the makefile using Drush
 - installing the resulting distribution using drush site-install
 - running the behat based tests ("features")